How important is broadband to your business?

 Efficiency and motivation among employees could fall with a slow internet connection.
 This is because tasks take much longer or are not completed at all and thus productivity falls.
 In this way, higher broadband speeds mean happy employees, which make for a more productive business.

 Rural businesses have always been at a disadvantage because of a lack of access to fast broadband.
 This means expansion and growth are slowed due to sluggish broadband speeds which stop country-based businesses reaching as wide a range of potential customers as their urban counterparts.

 Typically, rural broadband speeds only reach up to about 2mbps.
 The FSB has suggested these slow speeds are putting small businesses off trading online.
 The proposed new generation broadband speeds, however, could introduce them to these e-commerce opportunities and help them innovate and expand.

 If you host your own website, slow broadband speeds may also affect customers looking at your site.
 How many of us have given up on a website which is taking too long to load?
 If this happens in the middle of a transaction or stops customers accessing your website at all it could result in losing customers to competitors.
 Fast broadband speed is crucial for customers so that your products and services can be sold and customer service upheld.

 Microcare Systems specialise in providing voice and data connections to SME businesses across the UK.
 We’ve helped 1000’s of UK businesses save money and become more efficient.

-If you’d like any more information or advice about how to pick the right broadband connection for your busineess, please contact a member of our team by emailing firstname.lastname@example.org or alternatively, call us on 0800 513 513
+If you’d like any more information or advice about how to pick the right broadband connection for your business, please contact a member of our team by emailing firstname.lastname@example.org, filling out our contact form or alternatively, call us on 0800 513 513